cmpe-187/next-date/README.md

 # next-date
 Determining the next date after a given date, with a focus on functional testing.
+See `doc/functional-testing.pdf`.